Triple P Online

 Summary: (To include basic study design, measures, results, and notable limitations)

-The purpose of this study was to examine whether measurable and modifiable factors such as a parent’s initial level of distress can predict response to Triple P Online treatment both with and without professional support, and explored its impact on the putative mediating pathway of self-efficacy as a key mechanism of reductions in negative parenting and to examine whether professional consultations were primarily responsible for improving outcomes through increasing program engagement, likely due to added accountability and its impact on motivation.
-Participants were randomly assigned to Triple P Online only (TPOL), Triple P Online enhanced with clinical telephone consultations (TPOLe), or waitlist control (WL).
+The purpose of the study was to examine whether measurable and modifiable factors such as a parent’s initial level of distress could predict response to Triple P Online treatment both with and without professional support, and explore its impact on the putative mediating pathway of self-efficacy as a key mechanism of reductions in negative parenting as well as to examine whether professional consultations were primarily responsible for improving outcomes through increasing program engagement, likely due to added accountability and its impact on motivation.
+Participants were randomly assigned to Triple P Online, Triple P Online enhanced with clinical telephone consultations (TPOLe), or waitlist control (WL).
 Measures utilized include the Parenting Tasks Checklist, the 21-item Depression, Anxiety and Stress Scale (DASS-21), and the Parenting Scale (PS).
-Results indicate self-efficacy was associated with the treatment-negative parenting pathway when parents were provided with professional support, whereas in the absence of support, this pathway was disrupted for parents experiencing high levels of distress before treatment.
+Results indicate that self-efficacy was associated with the treatment-negative parenting pathway when parents were provided with professional support, whereas in the absence of support, this pathway was disrupted for parents experiencing high levels of distress before treatment.
 Additionally, a plausible model was developed showing that telephone consultations influenced program engagement but had additional effects on negative parenting not explained by Triple P Online alone.
-Limitations include small sample size; numerous other contextual factors not included in the models are likely to contribute to both engagement and outcomes in an online parenting intervention; lack of overall diversity in the sample; and length of follow-up.
+Limitations include small sample size, numerous other contextual factors not included in the models are likely to contribute to both engagement and outcomes in an online parenting intervention, lack of overall diversity in the sample, and length of follow-up.

 Length of controlled postintervention follow-up: 5 months.